 Welcome to the website of HGS U3A, the University of the Third Age serving Hampstead Garden Suburb and adjoining areas.
-The purpose of the U3A, which is run by volunteers, is for retired and semi-retired people to come together and learn together, not for qualifications, but for its own reward—the sheer joy of discovery.
+The purpose of the U3A, which is run by dedicated volunteers, is for retired and semi-retired people to come together and learn together, not for qualifications, but for its own reward—the sheer joy of discovery.
 It is a non-religious and non-political organization based on principles of self-help learning and mutual aid.

 There are no restrictions on age or range of interests.
 The “third age” is defined as “no longer in full-time employment”.
 Many interest groups meet in members’ homes, others are outdoor pursuits or are held in hired venues during term time only.
 Meet like-minded people and make new friends.